ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The server MUST ignore any values provided in the "orders"
+The server MUST ignore any values provided in the "orders" fields in account
-fields in account bodies sent by the client, as well as any other fields
+objects sent by the client, as well as any other fields that it does not
-that it does not recognize.
-If new fields are specified in the future, the
+recognize.
+If new fields are specified in the future, the specification of those
-specification of those fields MUST describe whether they can be provided by the
+fields MUST describe whether they can be provided by the client.
+The server MUST
-client.

-In general, the server MUST ignore any fields in the request object that it does
-not recognize.
-In particular, it MUST NOT reflect unrecognized fields in the
+NOT reflect unrecognized fields in the resulting account object.
+This allows
-resulting account object.
-This allows clients to detect when servers do not
-support an extension field.
+clients to detect when servers do not support an extension field.

 The server SHOULD validate that the contact URLs in the "contact" field are
 valid and supported by the server.
 If the server validates contact URLs it MUST